What is Overgeneralization?

 What’s great about reframing is that you can use it at home or anywhere.
 Shifting your mindset takes effort and practice.
 The more you do it, the easier it becomes until you can successfully overcome overgeneralization.

-As you record your thoughts and feelings in a CBT journal, write down new, alternative thoughts.
+As you record your thoughts and feelings in a CBT worksheet, write down new, alternative thoughts.
 With regard to the example above on stuttering, your alternative thoughts could be (as the result of reframing):

 - “I cannot change what happened in the past but I can do better.”